 Certain descendents of these fish collected by Dr. John Endler in 1975 remain due to hybridization and inbreeding.
 In the 1990's Dr. John Endler urged Amando Pou to gather fresh wild endler stock.
 Pou collected lots of wild endlers and provided them to Adrian Hernandez.
+Adrian Hernandez reboosted the introduction of the endler into the freshwater aquarium scene.
 In following years Pou collected more strains of wild endlers in Venezuela for Hernandez.

 Adrian's Endlers Livebearer Association of America (ELAA) stock is now considered the ELAA original source for Pure-Strain Endlers.
 In order for an ELB to be considered an N-Class Pure-Strain fish, its lineage must be traced back to this original stock and verified by documentation throughout the entire line of descent.

 Class → refers to a fish's documented lineage how pure-bred/hybridized it is.